DammyTidsoft/alx-zero_day/0x03-git/README.md

-It is amaxing working as an ALX student
+It is amaxing working as an ALX student in a rural environment